 I hope so.

 This discussion has been so helpful.
 Everybody talks about European women as having a lot of style and a lot of presence.
-I think they do, but I must admit there are women with really great sense of style in the States too.
+I think they do, but I must admit there are women with a really great sense of style in the States too.
 I think it’s just a different way of approaching fashion rules and style.

 Absolutely.
 Some of the smartest women I have ever seen are in places like New York and Berlin, so it’s not just Italy and France.
 All over the planet, there are women who know how to look their best and feel comfortable looking their best.
 You have really got to feel comfortable in your skin and your clothing.